 When your work is at the final stage — when you can’t make it any better, and there are no more changes to be made — then it is ready for

 Copyediting involves careful word-by-word checking of grammar, punctuation, style, inconsistencies, meaning and tone.
 The editor also “repairs” phrases and words that are odd,

-The editor will check cross-references, indexes, tables of contents, chapter headings, footers, numbering and flow.
-Part of the job involves directing the designer how to set like elements,
+Sarah Endacott will check cross-references, indexes, tables of contents, chapter headings, footers, numbering and flow.
+She will also direct the designer on how to set like elements,

 approach the layout, and how to handle the artwork, drawings and graphics.

 After editing, the final product is much improved and better presented than the writer ever expected.